Sneha-Sabu/STSAPP/README.md

 # USER MANUAL OF STS APPLICATION

+The user manual is intended to facilitate users of STS web application to understand the features and functionalities and able to use the STS application with ease.

-In order to provide the operational status of Fendercare STS process, the web application is developed with the help of NoSQL Mongo database that has embedded all the related data in a single collection called Entry.
-This Entry collection allows admin users of the STS web application to add the STS process details for each location which is then stored in the Mongo atlas and Microsoft Azure cloud server.
-Consequently, any client user can login to the STS web application to manage information and logistics of the STS operations online without any manual processes.
+In order to provide the operational status of Fendercare STS transfer process, the web application is developed with the help of NoSQL Mongo database that has embedded all the related data in a single collection called Entry.
+This Entry collection allows admin users of the STS web application to add the STS details for each location through a superuser login which has been granted with all available permissions, so that the admin users can effectively manage the information and logistics of the STS operations online without any manual processes.
+There is a separate login for normal users who have limited permissions only to view certain pages of the STS application.

 ## 1. Authentication and Authorization for admin users